ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 use_template
-  Whether the module should treat ``src`` as a Jinja2 template and render it before continuing with the rest of the module.
+  Whether the module should treat :literal:`src` as a Jinja2 template and render it before continuing with the rest of the module.

-  Only valid when ``src`` is a local file or directory.
+  Only valid when :literal:`src` is a local file or directory.

-  All variables defined in inventory files, vars files and the playbook will be passed to the template engine, as well as `Ansible special variables <https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#special-variables>`_, such as ``playbook_dir``, ``ansible_version``, etc.
+  All variables defined in inventory files, vars files and the playbook will be passed to the template engine, as well as \ `Ansible special variables <https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html#special-variables>`__\ , such as :literal:`playbook\_dir`\ , :literal:`ansible\_version`\ , etc.

   If variables defined in different scopes share the same name, Ansible will apply variable precedence to them.
-You can see the complete precedence order `in Ansible's documentation <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence>`_
+You can see the complete precedence order \ `in Ansible's documentation <https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence>`__

   | **required**: False
   | **type**: bool